i-l-sokolov/RosettaFoldNA_output_analysis/README.md

-# Name of the project
+# Evaluating the Capability of RoseTTAFold2NA to Predict the Spacing and Orientation of Protein-DNA Interactions

 ## INTRODUCTION
 ### About this project